alpknx/alpknx/README.md

 - 👋 Hi, I’m @alpknx Alexander
 - 👀 I’m interested in Frontend
 - 🌱 I’m currently learning HTML, CSS, JavaScript, TypeScript, React, Redux
-- 💞️ I’m looking for a role  as Junior+/Middle Frontend Developer...
+- 💞️ I’m looking for a role  as Intern/Junior+/Middle Frontend Developer...
-- 📫 How to reach me alpknx@gmail.com

 <!---
 alpknx/alpknx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.